rwydaegh/goliat/docs/quick_start.md

         DOWNLOAD_EMAIL=your_email@example.com
         ```

-## Step 3: Run Your First Simulation
+## Step 3: Run your first simulation

 Now you're ready to launch your first GOLIAT study!
 Execute the following command in your terminal: